Karius has point to prove for Newcastle - Wilson

 The Magpies are looking to win their first major trophy since 1969, but are without first-choice keeper Pope who was sent off against Liverpool in the Premier League on Saturday.

-Second-choice Dubravka is ineligible, as he played in the competition for Manchester United during his loan spell earlier this season.
+Second-choice Dubravka is ineligible, as he played for Manchester United in the Carabao Cup during his loan spell earlier this season.

 Karius joined Newcastle in September but has not played a competitive game of football since February 2021.